spotinst/wave-operator/tools/kernelspecs/README.md

 #### Build

-To create a publish a new image
+To create and publish a new image:

 ```shell
 make docker-build